leoloso/graphql-by-pop.com/docs/dynamic-schema/ifttt-through-directives.md

-# (*) IFTTT through Directives
+# IFTTT through Directives

 GraphQL by PoP provides the ability to implement IFTTT (If This Then That) strategies through directives.
-These directives are dynamically added to the query whenever some specific field or directive is present in the query, so that:
+These directives are dynamically added to the query whenever some specific field or directive is present in the query.

-- If a specific field from some type is present in the query, execute a certain directive (or directives) on the field
-- If a specific directive is invoked, execute another directive (or directives) before or after it
+In general, IFTTT are rules that trigger actions whenever a specified event happens.
+In our situation, the pairs of event/action are:

+- If "field X found on the query" then "attach directive Y to field X"
+- If "directive Z found on the query" then "execute directive Y before/after directive Z"

 Dynamically adding IFTTT directives to the schema is a recursive process: such directive can, itself, be configured its own set of IFTTT directives which are also added to the directive chain up.